 This is must-have training for the new or veteran teacher looking to make instruction time an ally and take professional practice to a higher level.
 The CEA workshop offers practical techniques on communication and learning styles, key interventions for difficult student behaviors, hints to help you create a smoothly flowing classroom, and tools to begin building positive parent-teacher relationships.
 Hundreds of participants have also found opportunities to network with other teachers for future professional support.
 Casey Kilpatrick has the upcoming schedule for "I Can Do It" classroom management workshops.

-We are Colorado's leader in guiding educators, principals, superintendents and school board members through the rubrics, artifacts and quality standards of the state's Educator Effectiveness Evaluation System.
+The Colorado Education Association is the leader in guiding educators, principals, superintendents and school board members through the rubrics, artifacts and quality standards of the state's Educator Effectiveness Evaluation System.
 CEA has taught hundreds of classes across the state to support educators in not only surviving, but thriving in their evaluations.
-You may have some reservations about the SB-191 law, and so do we.
+You may have reservations about the SB-191 law, and so do we.
 But CEA made concerted efforts to ensure continuous improvement of practice, with meaningful and credible feedback, is the system priority.
 Understanding the rules will help ease the tension.

 ***For information on the Colorado State Model Evaluation System, including quality standards and artifacts of evidence, click here.